The quality of your eyesight is genetic, right?

 You’re born with it.
 There’s nothing you can do about it.

-Well, yes, and no. You are born with a genetic predisposition toward some aspects of your vision.
+While genetics undoubtedly influences your risk of developing bad eyesight as you age, recent scientific research reveals a more encouraging picture.
 According to a 2018 study, scientists have mapped many genes and their variants that can influence vision and the health of our eyes.

 But other studies have found that certain lifestyle habits—like smoking and eating an unhealthy diet—can also determine how healthy your eyes are.